-The last category we looked at is nursing, turned out to be this facility's worst area.
+The last category we analyzed is nursing, turned out to be this facility's weakest category.
 We awarded this nursing home a grade of D in that category.
-This really was one of just a few dings on an otherwise strong report card.
-For prospective patients looking for a permanent residence rather than rehabilitation, long-term care is an important category.
-After looking at the quantity of care provided by nurses aids and other staff, we then looked at the nursing home's vaccination data.
-We were pleased to learn that this facility vaccinated 100 percent of its patients against pneumonia.
-Surprisingly, this place also fared well at keeping its patients out of the hospital.
-Indeed, it had only 0.01 hospitalizations per one thousand long-term resident days.
-Sadly, some of its other scores in the category were not as favorable as these.
+This really was one of the few weak points on an otherwise strong report card.
+Our long-term care grade is often used to assess a facility's performance as a traditional nursing home, as opposed to focusing more on the skilled nursing services offered by a skilled nursing facility.
+After we finished assessing the volume of care provided by nurses, we then looked at the nursing home's vaccination records.
+We were pleased to learn that this nursing home vaccinated 100 percent of its residents against pneumonia.
+Surprisingly, this facility was able to keep its residents out of the hospital.
+Indeed, it had just 0 hospitalizations per 1,000 long-term resident days.
+Unfortunately, some of its other scores in this category weren't as favorable as these.

 Rating Over Time

 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers